-Tobacco Prevention and Cessation Funding
+Tobacco Prevention and Cessation Funding Grades

 State tobacco prevention and cessation programs help stop children from starting to smoke and help tobacco users quit.
 These programs run ads to counter tobacco industry messages designed to get kids to start smoking.
-They also provide community programs that help stop the use of tobacco products.
-But enough funding must be there for these programs to succeed.
+They also fund community programs that help stop the use of tobacco products.
+But enough funding must be provided for these programs to succeed.
 The Centers for Disease Control and Prevention recommends an amount each state should spend.
 State legislators need to fund these programs at or above that level.